-The House of Representatives of North Caro lina has expelled one of its members, J. W. Thorne, for non-belief in the existence of God.
-Many liberal people think that an amend-ment to the Constitution recognizing the ex-istence of God would produce no injurious results-that such a measure would simply gratify the religious vanity of an over zealous class, while it would not interfere with the rights of any one.
+The House of Representatives of North Caro ina has expelled one of its members, J W Thorne, for non-belief in the existence of God

+Many liberal people think that an amend-ment to the Constitution recogn zing the existence of God would produce no injurious results-that such a measure would simply gratify the religious vanity of an over zealous class, while it would not interfere with the rights of any one.
 It is to be hoped that such will be convinced by the logic of facts.
-It will be convinced by the logic of facts.
-It was a maxim among the early Christians that "the blood of the martyrs is the seed of the church;" let us hope that the expulsion of Mr. Thorne will open the eyes of the American peo-ple to the danger of this invidious enemy of human rights.
+It was a maxim among the early Christians that "the blood of the martyrs is the seed of the church;" let us hope that the expulsion of Mr. Thorne will open the eyes of the American people to the danger of this invidious enemy of human rights.
 The resolution for expulsion was introduced by a colored man.
-The act of despotism is no more flagrant in a colored man than in a white man; but it reminds one of the lesson of history, that, when an oppressed class gets its freedom, it is always ready to oppress another class.
-But this is not only an act of despotism, but. so far as the colored members who supported it are concerned, an act of gross ingratitude.
+The act of despotism is no more flagrant in a colored man than in a white man; but it reminds one of the lesson of history, that, when an op-pressed class gets its freedom, it is always ready to oppress another class.
+But this is not only an act of despotism, but, so far as the colored members who supported it are corcerned, an act of gross ingratitude.

-Does Hon: Hanson Hughes not remember that the God-Idea embodied in the American church, was for many years the oppressor of his race?-that the priests throughout the country rivited the chains of slavery by a "Thus saith the Lord?"
-And does he not know that for years the strongest advocates of the freedom of his people were generally men of liberal minds in religion, who were perse-cuted and denounced as Atheists and Infidels?
-Doubtless should the crisis come many colored people would be found on the side of religious freedom; but they are a deeply religious race, and the larger portion of them have not yet risen to the full stature of enlightened manhood, owing to their recent degradation in the house of bondage, and are just in that imprea-sible condition when bigoted priests and corsible condition when bigoted priests and cor-rupt politicians can influence them to use the ballot to the injury of free institutions.
+Does Hon.
+Hanson Hughes not vemember that the God-Idea embodied in the American churdh, was for many years the oppressor of his race?-that the priests throughout the country rivited the chains of slavery by a "Thus saith the Lord?"
+And does he not know that for years the strongest advocates of the freedom of his people were generally men of liberal minds in religion, who were perse-cuted and denounced as Atheists and Infidels ?
+Doubtless should the crisis come many colored people would be found on the side of religious freedom; but they are a deeply religious race, and the larger portion of them have not yet risen to the full stature .of enlightened manhood, owing to their recent degradation in the house of bondage, and are just in that impressible condition when bigoted priests and corrupt politicians can influence them to use the ballot to the injury of free institutions.
 The God-in-the-Constitution party is making such little progress that many treat it with con-tempt; but we should remember that some of the greatest revolutions of history were slow and feeble in their beginning.
-We know that the essential elements of religious despotism still exist in the old theology that still pravails. still exist in the old theology that still prevails, and it needs only the necessary exciting cir-cumstances and master mind to organize a party that may prove formidable to religious liberty.
-The great conflict between reason and theology has just begun; and if it will end in a bloodless revolution and perfect religious freedom, it will mark the brightest era in the history of the human race.
+We know that the essential elements of religious despotism still exist in the old theology that still prevails, and it needs only the necessary exciting cir-cumstances and master mind to organize a party that may prove formidable to religious liberty.
+The great conflict between reason and theology has just begun; and if it will end in a bloodless revolution and perfect religious freedom, it will mark the brightest ers in the history of the human race.
 Dowagiac, Mich.
 H. STRAUB